Rudolf Steiner: Respected Scholar Period

-This website is centered on Rudolf Steiner's early work, pre-1900, when he was regarded as a respected scholar.
-At the age of 40, in the year 1900, Steiner's life took a turn to the occult mysticism of theosophy.
-Steiner understood that many would regard his later occult work as “mad”.
+Steiner's reputation today is less than what it should be because this early period of his life is unknown.
+At the age of 40, after the turn of the century, Steiner's life suddenly took a controversial turn to the occult mysticism of theosophy.
+Steiner admitted that many would regard his occult writings as ...“mad”.

 F. Rittlemeyer asked Rudolf Steiner why he never touched upon occult topics before his fortieth year?
 Steiner replied, "I first had to attain a certain position in the world.
 People could say of my present writings (occult) that they are "mad".
-Then, however, there are my earlier works, (philosophy) which cannot be ignored."
+Then, however, there are my earlier works, which cannot be ignored."
 Rudolf Steiner, Life and Work Volume 2 (1890-1900) by Peter Selg

-The book stands on its own completely independent of his later spiritual research and independent of the Theosophical / Anthroposophical Society, “this book occupies a position completely independent of my writings on actual spiritual scientific matters...
-What I have said in this book may be acceptable even to some who, for reasons of their own, refuse to have anything to do with the results of my researches into the spiritual realm.”
+The Philosophy Of Freedom stands on its own completely independent of his later spiritual research and independent of the Theosophical / Anthroposophical Society.
+At the time of its publication the Anthroposophical Society didn't exist.
+It was founded 18 years later. “this book occupies a position completely independent of my writings on actual spiritual scientific matters...
+What I have said in this book may be acceptable even to some who, for reasons of their own, refuse to have anything to do with the results of my research into the spiritual realm.”
 Rudolf Steiner, "The Philosophy of Freedom", 1918 Preface to the Revised Edition.

 “You will find nothing at all in The Philosophy of Freedom that is derived from clairvoyant communications of spiritual science.
 It is written for the express purpose of disciplining thinking without any mention of theosophy.”
 Rudolf Steiner